 Meet the Teachers

 Part of the appeal of these video lessons is their connection to several music industry stars.
 Playground Sessions was co-founded by Quincy Jones, a legendary producer who has worked successfully in nearly all musical genres.
-He also is the most Grammy-nominated artist in history (Jay-Z recently tied his record).
+Quincy Jones is also the most Grammy-nominated artist in history (Jay-Z recently tied his record).

-Bootcamp courses are divided into beginner, intermediate, and advanced.
-This is a great option for those new to Playground Sessions -- if you already have some experience or need a refresher, you can start at intermediate or advanced levels.
+Bootcamp is divided into Rookie, intermediate, and advanced sections.
+This is a great option for those new to Playground Sessions — if you already have some experience or need a refresher, you can start at intermediate or advanced levels.

-While music theory is an integral part of Bootcamp, you’ll also learn essential skills that will help you tremendously as you progress to the Courses section.
+While music theory is an integral part of Bootcamp, you’ll also learn essential piano skills that will help you tremendously going forward.
 Here’s a sampling of the skills you’ll learn here:

 If you want to learn more about Bootcamp, check out this helpful video overview.

 Plenty of players set out to play the piano with lots of enthusiasm, but that enthusiasm sometimes fades.
-Playground Sessions takes this into account, and they’ve built in elements of gamified learning to help you stay motivated and continue to progress.
+Playground Sessions takes this into account, and they’ve built-in elements of gamified learning, similar to Guitar Hero and Rocksmith, to help you stay motivated and continue to progress.

-One element of gamified learning that we like is course unlocking -- as you progress, you’ll gain access to new courses.
+One element of gamified learning that we like is course unlocking — as you progress, you’ll gain access to new courses.
 You’ll also earn badges for progress.
-On your user dashboard, you can view your current progress, which we think is somewhat motivating in itself.
+On your user dashboard, you can view your current progress in “My Playground“, which we think is somewhat motivating in itself.

 Lessons are highly customizable with plenty of features.
 While most lessons aren’t filmed in HD, we think this is a small tradeoff given the features you get:

 Before signing up for any site that teaches you how to play the piano, you’ll want to make sure that lessons will work on your device.
-Luckily, Playground Sessions is compatible with both Mac and PC.
-It also works with iPad.
+Luckily, Playground Sessions is compatible with both Mac and Windows computers.

 Some users have pointed out that the iPad setup is often the best choice.
 Due to the iPad’s small size, it can easily be placed on a music stand, which simplifies your practice setup.
 However, any of these systems can work.

-If you aren’t quite sure how to set up Playground Sessions on your device, don’t worry -- this video from the platform shows you how.
+If you aren’t quite sure how to set up the Playground Sessions app on your device, don’t worry — this video from the platform shows you how.

-Playing the piano is the same whether you’re on a keyboard or acoustic piano, and it’s possible to use an acoustic piano when learning on Playground Sessions.
+Playing the piano is the same whether you’re on an acoustic or digital piano, and it’s possible to use an acoustic piano when learning on Playground Sessions.
 However, if you want to be able to use the interactive features and earn stars, you’ll need a keyboard that can connect to your computer or iPad.

 Pricing and Membership Options

-Compared to other courses for learning the piano, this one is very affordable, and it also has several different membership levels.
+Compared to other courses for learning the piano, Playground Sessions is very affordable, and it also has several different membership levels.